DavidBM/DavidBM/README.md

 ### Hi there 👋

+Welcome to my profile and feel free to check whatever you want.
+Lately I'm working most in Rust and as a manager in Couragium (which I founend).

+Mostly you can find Typescript, Javascript and Rust.

 <!--
 **DavidBM/DavidBM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.